hsghori/CS-Notes/python-notes.md

 C = A + B # now C = 'helloworld'
 ```

-Iteger division is a division technique that can be useful for certain algorithms.
+Integer division is a division technique that can be useful for certain algorithms.
 We would usually expect that $2 / 3 \to 0.66666667$, but sometimes we only want the whole number approximation - ie the integer version of this value.
 Python has a built in operator (`//`) that can be used for "integer division".

 ```Python
 2 / 3   # 0.6666667